Yaxin9Luo/MLops_project_Group18/README.md

-This repository contains the project work carried out by group 5 in the MLOps course taught at DTU ([course website](https://skaftenicki.github.io/dtu_mlops/)).
+This repository contains the project work carried out by Group 18 in the MLOps course taught at DTU ([course website](https://skaftenicki.github.io/dtu_mlops/)).
 Group 18 consists of: Sitong Chen, Yaxin Luo, Xiaofu Chen.

 1. **Overall goal:**
 The project is a Movie Recommendation System based on the Latent Factor Model (LFM) algorithm.
 This system is designed to provide movie recommendations to users.